 Usually, heritage policy looks to retain buildings as an entity with their various aspects of significance.
 As the Bon Marche building has lost much of its fabric and detail, particularly its internal structure and layout, the building as a complete ensemble has limited heritage value where the street frontage and street corner in particular have considerable significance.
 Consequently, the building provides more scope than is often found on heritage listed sites to accommodate new works without adversely affecting significant fabric.

-For the terrace group most of the fabric is significant and there is a greater need to retain fabric to conserve heritage values.
+For the Terrace Buildings most of the fabric is significant and there is a greater need to retain fabric to conserve heritage values.
+Refer to the detailed significance assessments for levels of significance.